 The moments of ‘closest approach’ actually occur throughout the day (between pre-dawn and dusk), but on the night of the 18th you should be able to spot all of these solar system objects in close proximity to one another.
 The moon will be roughly 50% illuminated, which may create some light pollution, but it’ll still be obvious that our planetary neighbors are all hanging out in the same part of the night sky.

 March 24 – Optimal Night for Messier Marathon

 What’s the Messier Marathon?
 It’s when you try to spot all 110 astronomical objects in the Messier catalog of deep space objects.
 These range from nebulas and supernovas to star clusters of all kinds.
-We’ll be sharing a guide to how to try and run the Messier Marathon in 2020 next month.
+Here’s a guide to how to try and run the Messier Marathon in 2020.